analogdevicesinc/msdk/Examples/MAX32690/EEPROM_Emulator/.vscode/README.md

 #### Debugger Limitations

-In general, Maxim's microcontrollers have the following debugger limitations at the hardware level:
+In general, the MAX-series microcontrollers have the following debugger limitations at the hardware level:

 * The debugger can not be connected _while_ the device is in reset.